+STRATEGY QUESTION: Site GNLP1021

-STRATEGY QUESTION: SETTLEMENT/ SITE REFERENCE: Site GNLP1021 Rear of Health Crescent, Prince Andrews Road, Hellesdon (Reasonable Alternative Site) This site is also being considered for residential uses by landowner See GNLP 2173 TOTAL NUMBER OF REPRESENTATIONS: 40 SUPPORT/ OBJECT/ COMMENT BREAKDOWN: 37 Support, 0 Object, 3 Comment
+SETTLEMENT/ SITE REFERENCE: Rear of Health Crescent, Prince Andrews Road, Hellesdon

+(Reasonable Alternative Site)

+This site is also being considered for residential uses by landowner See GNLP 2173

+TOTAL NUMBER OF 40

+REPRESENTATIONS:

+SUPPORT/ OBJECT/ COMMENT 37 Support, 0 Object, 3 Comment

+BREAKDOWN:

-RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Members of the Public (various) Support Support for the Open Space at this location in order to play bowls, football, tennis, running etc. This is an area of extensive growth therefore; open space would be widely needed.
+RESPONDENT (OR GROUP OF SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN RESPONDENTS) Members of the Public (various) Support Support for the Open Space at this location in order to play bowls, football, tennis, running etc. This is an area of extensive growth therefore; open space would be widely needed.
 There is wide support for mental health and by utilising this land for open space it supports this objective.
 Consider competing proposals for housing and open space on the site in the context the need for additional open space in Hellesdon This proposal was considered as a reasonable alternative through the Regulation 18C consultation alongside alternative plans for residential use put forward by the landowner to allow for further consideration of both proposals.
 None

-1

-The decision has

-been taken not to

-allocate either site

-and leave it as

-'white land' within

-the settlement

-boundary to be

-dealt with through

-the planning or

-Neighbourhood

-Plan process.
-The

-need for open

-space in Hellesdon

-presented by the

-Parish Council is

-recognised but

-there does not

-seem to be any

-agreement

-between the Parish

-Council and the

-landowner about

-the future use of

-the site so the

-delivery for open

-space cannot be

-guaranteed.

-Hellesdon Parish Support There is clear support from Consider competing This proposal was None

-Council the community and robust proposals for housing and considered as a

-evidence demonstrating an open space on the site in reasonable

-undersupply of formal and the context the need for alternative through

-informal open space at the Regulation 18C
+The decision has been taken not to allocate either site and leave it as 'white land' within the settlement boundary to be dealt with through the planning or Neighbourhood Plan process.
+The need for open space in Hellesdon is recognised but there does not seem to be any agreement between the Parish Council and the landowner about the future use of landowner about space cannot be guaranteed.
+Hellesdon Parish Council Support There is clear support from the community and robust evidence demonstrating an Consider competing proposals for housing and open space on the site in the context the need for This proposal was considered as a reasonable None undersupply of formal and informal open space at Hellesdon.
+The Neighbourhood Plan seeks additional open space in Hellesdon alternative through the Regulation 18C consultation alongside